knightcrawler25/GLSL-PathTracer/README.md

 Build Instructions
 --------
-Please see INSTALL-WIN.txt for the build instructions
+Please see INSTALL-WIN.txt for the build instructions for Windows and INSTALL-LINUX.txt for Linux

 Sample Scenes
 --------